-2 The frequency distribution graph
+4. The frequency distribution graph

-is divided into two parts - a percentage histogram and a cumulative distribution chart.
+This graph type is divided into two parts - a percentage histogram and a cumulative distribution chart.
 In the histogram, the ordinate is always linear from 0 to 100%.
 The examined variable is divided into 10 discrete classes according to the min-max settings in the Variables frame.

-If you want to group your data into other classes, it is always possible to recode your data as in section 12 3.1.
+If you want to group your data into other classes, it is always possible to recode your data as in section 3.
+3.1.

 You can have up to four plot variables in the frequency distribution chart.
-The color of the histogram bar is the same as for the associated line.
-Multiple bars are clustered, but be careful - they can have different scales.
+The colour of the histogram bar is the same as for the associated line.
+Multiple bars are clustered, but are careful - they can have different scales.

-In the cumulative distribution chart, the ordinate is always squareroot-distributed for percentiles from 100 to 0%.
+In the cumulative distribution chart, the ordinate is always square root-distributed for percentiles from 100 to 0%.
 The abscissa is the same as in the histogram - linear and continuous for the examined variable.
-For mass concentrations, it is sometimes interesting to transform into a logarithmic scale, since some substances are lognormally distributed.
+For mass concentrations, it is sometimes interesting to transform into a logarithmic scale, since some substances are log normally distributed.

-If you know the cumulative distribution function, it is possible to calculate extreme values and exceedance statistics with recurrence times and more.
+If you know the cumulative distribution functions, it is possible to calculate extreme values and exceedance statistics with recurrence times and more.
 However, be careful with the effects of sampling time, which tend to filter away peak values.